Iconeus/chargedPlanner/README.md

 ```
 C:\Users\<currentUser>\.config\chargedPlanner\devs.json
 ```
-Note that the luccaID is optional, and only required if a link to Lucca is required to get the holidays of the dev team In this case, an api token is required to access the lucca REST API.
+Note that the luccaID is optional, and must only be filed if a link to Lucca is required.
+THe link to Lucca allows automatical retrieval of the holidays of the dev team.

+In this case, an api token is required to access the lucca REST API.
 The token must be saved to the windows credential manager.
-User must be defined as 'dummy'
+User must be defined as 'dummy' :

 ![image](https://github.com/Iconeus/chargedPlanner/blob/main/docs/images/credentialManager.png)